browserengineering/book/book/scheduling.md

 Also, remove the `set_needs_raster_and_draw` call from `render`.
 We'll do that inside `commit`.

 On the `Browser` side, the new `commit` method needs to read out all of the data it was sent and call `set_needs_raster_and_draw` as needed.
-Because this call will come from another thread, we'll need to acquire a lock:
+Because this call will come from another thread, we'll need to acquire a lock.
+Another important step is to not clear the `needs_animation_frame` bit until *after* the next commit occurs.
+Otherwise multiple rendering tasks could be queued at the same time.

 ``` {.python}
 class Browser: